-Steve Peers, a professor of European Union law, told Al Jazeera that he would be more inclined to believe the LSE, because academic institutions are very precise.
+Steve Peers, a professor of EU law told Al Jazeera, that he would be more inclined to believe the LSE, because academic institutions are very precise.

-"We can't be absolutely sure, but governments and civil servants are in an awkward position politically and they always need to cover themselves if anything embarrassing comes out.
+"We can't be absolutely sure but governments and civil servants are in a awkward position politically and they always need to cover themselves if anything embarrassing comes out.

 "University administrations, on the other hand, tend to be very precise, when they send the staff an email about their jobs, they try to make sure it is absolutely correct."

-LSE is one of the world's top universities, which counts financier George Soros, Rolling Stones singer Mick Jagger and former US president John Kennedy among its alumni.
+LSE is one of the world's top universities, which counts financier George Soros, Rolling Stone Mick Jagger and former US president John Kennedy among its alumni.

 READ MORE: Brexit fallout - Anti-migrant attacks surge in the UK

-The row with LSE added spice to a tumultuous week for British politics which saw Theresa May, the UK prime minister, announce a date for triggering Brexit , a sterling plunge and a senior minister propose firms to disclose what percentage of their workforce was non-British.
+The row with LSE added spice to a tumultuous week for British politics which saw Theresa May, the UK prime minister, announce a date for triggering Brexit, sterling plunge and a senior minister propose firms to disclose what percentage of their workforce was non-British.